-- Students should be able to observe, demonstrations, and participate in experiments in the basic sciences. - Students must be able to analyze, synthesize, extrapolate, solve problems, and reach diagnostic and therapeutic judgments. - Students should have sufficient use of these senses of vision and hearing and the somatic sensation necessary to perform a physical examination.
-Students should be able to perform palpation, auscultation, and percussion. - Students should reasonably be expected to relate to patients and establish sensitive, professional relationships with patients. - Students should reasonably be expected to learn and perform routine laboratory tests and diagnostic procedures. - Students should reasonably be expected to communicate the results of the examination to the patient and his colleagues with accuracy, clarity, and efficiency. - Students should be expected to perform routine invasive procedures as part of training using universal procedures without substantial risk of infection to patients. - Students must be able to perform precise, quick, and appropriate actions in emergency situations. - Students must be able to display good judgment in the assessment and treatment of patients. - Students must possess the perseverance, diligence, and consistency to complete the medical school curriculum and enter their independent practice of medicine. - Students should be able to accept criticism and respond by appropriate modification of behavior.
+- Students should be able to observe, demonstrate, and participate in experiments in the basic sciences. - Students must be able to analyze, synthesize, extrapolate, solve problems, and reach diagnostic and therapeutic judgments. - Students should make sufficient use of these senses of vision and hearing and the somatic sensation necessary to perform a physical examination.
+Students should be able to perform palpation, auscultation, and percussion.

+- Students should be able to relate to patients and establish sensitive, professional relationships with patients. - Students should be able to learn and perform routine laboratory tests and diagnostic procedures. - Students should be able to communicate the results of the examination to the patient and his colleagues with accuracy, clarity, and efficiency. - Students should be able to perform routine invasive procedures as part of training using universal procedures without substantial risk of infection to patients. - Students must be able to perform precise, quick, and appropriate actions in emergency situations. - Students must be able to display good judgment in the assessment and treatment of patients. - Students must possess the perseverance, diligence, and consistency to complete the medical school curriculum and enter their independent practice of medicine. - Students should be able to accept criticism and respond by appropriate modification of behavior.

-Academics
+10. Academics

+a.
 Educational Objectives

-Graduates of TAUCOM are expected to possess the below-mentioned ten medical graduate attributes and demonstrate competency in the following areas or domains, and the related objectives.
+Graduates of TAUCOM are expected to possess the below mentioned ten medical graduate attributes and demonstrate competency in the following areas or domains, and the related objectives.